-Afrika Korps is a game representing key moments of the conflict in the Libyan and Egyptian deserts, between the Axis and the Allies in North Africa from 1940 to 1942.
+- SGS Winter War is a game representing key moments of the conflict between Finland and the Soviet Union in 1939 and 1940. - SGS Afrika Korps is a game representing key moments of the conflict in the Libyan and Egyptian deserts, between the Axis and the Allies in North Africa from 1940 to 1942. - SGS Halls of Montezuma is a game depicting the Mexican American war of 1846-1848.

 The rules of the Strategy Game Studio engine (or SGS for short) are tailored for strategic and operational turn-based simulation of industrial and modern conflicts.
+A PDF version is if needed available here.